-3.4.5 FAILSAFE OPERATION SIGNAL AND RELAY OUTPUTS
+3.4.4.
+FAILSAFE OPERATION SIGNAL AND RELAY OUTPUTS

-The digital Status outputs and Alarm relays can be configured using the Failsafe Operation variable found in the Setup>Vars menu.
-When the Failsafe operation has been set to ON, the open collector transistors for the Status Outputs (Invalid Reading, Check lamp and Pneumatic Flow) will switch to ground and become active (Table 3-5).
+The digital Status outputs and Alarm relays can be configured using the Failsafe Operation variable (VAR) found in the Display Setup>Vars menu.
+When the Failsafe operation has been set to ON, the open collector transistors for the Status Outputs; Invalid Reading, Check lamp and Pneumatic Flow will switch to ground and become active.

-Additionally, when the Failsafe Var is set to ON, the Alarm relays, HI Alarm and HI-HI Alarm, behave the same as the System OK relay, where, in normal operating state, the relay coils are energized and the Normally Open contact closes (Table 3-6).
+Additionally, when the Failsafe is ON, the Alarm relays, HI Alarm and HI-HI Alarm behave the same as the System OK relay.
+In that the normal operating state, the relay coils are energized and the (NO) contact closes.